General Notes

 Local Princeton Information

-Accommodation - Whitman College on the Princeton campus
+Accommodation - Butler College or Bloomberg Hall on the Princeton campus

-Participants will reside in dorm rooms provided in Whitman College on the Princeton campus.
-They are a 10 minute walk from the Princeton (Dinky) train station and a 5 minute walk from Jadwin Hall, where the school lectures will take place.
+Participants will reside in dorm rooms provided in Butler College on the Princeton campus or in Bloomberg Hall.
+They are a 10 minute walk from the Princeton (Dinky) train station and a 5 minute walk from Lewis Library, where the school lectures will take place.

 Bedsheets, blankets, and pillows will be provided.